Quick Answer

 They can in some fact patterns, especially when the arrangement starts to look more like employment than a business-to-business services relationship.
 In cross-border work, treat benefit requests as a compliance signal to review, not an automatic yes or no.

 Classification rules vary by country, state, and engagement facts.
-Use a jurisdiction-specific review note, and if you still need current local criteria, mark it with "Add current test criteria after verification."
+Use a jurisdiction-specific review note, and verify current local criteria from official guidance, legal counsel, or HR source records before use.
 If you cannot clearly explain why the structure still supports independent-contractor status, pause and verify before agreeing.

 Start with the jurisdictions tied to the engagement and verify current criteria before naming a structure.
 The question is simple: does the relationship still look like independent business services in both the documents and day-to-day operation?